Evaluation & Award

 Local and State government, where operational spending is already budgeted, has a particular role to play.

-In Australia, local government the value of procurement managed via "3 quotes" is significant and typically equates to over 90% of transactions and 40-60% of all procurement spend.
+In Australia, Local Government value of procurement managed via "3 quotes" is significant and typically equates to over 90% of transactions and 40-60% of all procurement spend.
 There is a similar pattern in many State Government agencies and departments.

 This lower value procurement is incredibly relevant to the rebuilding effort.
 The RFQs are of a size that SMEs can bid for directly, and decision-making can be fast.
 In short, these are the opportunities that SMEs really want.
 This money can be a lifeline for smaller or local businesses because deal sizes are usually a good match for their capabilities, and money spent locally sets off a multiplier effect in the region.